python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 - Open the VS Code terminal by pressing `View -> Terminal`, or using the keyboard shortcut <code>Ctrl `</code>.
 - Type `python3 ex_2a_print_inputs.py` and press enter.
 - It should display "Here we go!" in the terminal.
-- If it ran successfully, then Comment (disable) that exercise using `Ctrl /` while your cursor is placed on that line of code, and try the next exercise.
 - Ask if you have any questions.